 Gabriel Stein: How come it’s immutable?
 Why can’t the code be changed?

 Walid Al-Saqaf: It’s because the smart contracts themselves, the program itself is also written on the blockchain.
 So not only is it the data, it’s also the code that’s on the blockchain.
-So it means that the exact copy of the smart contract will be on every node.
-So it’s not possible once it’s written.
+It means that the exact copy of the smart contract will be on every node.
+So, it’s not possible once it’s written.

 Gabriel Stein: And there’s no way to tamper with that?